Why do I need to Back Up?

 There are many methods available and if you google, you’ll find many products to help you.
 Here are two ideas:

-- You have more choices like making “Incremental” or “Differential” backups.
-I won’t go in to the techy detail today of what each means, but just know that it helps with only backing up files that change so it doesn’t eat up as much backup space.
+- We have more choices like making “Incremental” or “Differential” backups.
+I won’t go in to the techy detail today of what each means, but just know that it helps with reducing the space of every backup (it only backs up files that change so it doesn’t eat up as much hard drive or online space).

-One more tip: if you work on the computer a lot, at least back up daily!
+If you work on the computer a lot: